systemcorp-ai/FaceDNR-public/README.md

 [![N|Solid](./FaceDNR.svg)](https://www.systemcorp.ai)

-Image taken from Wice - Star Fighter (from Magnatron 2.0).
+`Image taken from Wice - Star Fighter (from Magnatron 2.0).
+`Some code has been imported from OpenCV original implementation.